teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 All going well, the polished assembly should be much higher quality than our draft.

 The per-base accuracy of our assembly contigs should have markedly improved.
-This is reflected in the lower mismatches and indels per 100kbp reported by Quast, and the higher number of complete BUSCO genes.
-Our contiguity and coverage (as measured by the genome fraction (%) statistic reported by Quast) may not show the same level of improvement, as the polishing step is mainly aimed at improving per-base contig accuracy.
+This is reflected in the lower mismatches and indels per 100kbp reported by `Quast`, and the higher number of complete BUSCO genes.
+Our contiguity and coverage (as measured by the genome fraction (%) statistic reported by `Quast`) may not show the same level of improvement, as the polishing step is mainly aimed at improving per-base contig accuracy.

 Our next step is to use a purpose-built hybrid de novo assembly tool, and compare its performance with our sequential draft + polishing approach.